marcb1/python-indexer/README.md

 ###Python HTML Crawler
-#####CS 578 project
+#####CS 578 indexer
 ===========

 ####About:

 This project collects popular third party tracking javascript on the web.

 The Python script takes either a single HTTP address, or a file with a list of addresses.
-The script will then output the javascript on the page(s).
+The script will then output the javascript found on the page(s).
 If given a file with a list of addresses, a sorted list is outputted.

 ####Usage: